vinitjoglekar/vinitjoglekar.github.io/_pages/about.md

 # About me

-> Experience is what you get, when you don't get what you want &mdash; Socrates
+> Experience is what you get, when you don't get what you want

 After graduating in late 90's I joined my family's business.
 About the same time, I happened to buy a book titled [Artificial Intelligence](https://www.amazon.in/dp/0070087709)